Kudzu: Taxonomy

 Various other species in Pueraria sensu stricto are also known as "kudzu" with an adjective, but they are not as widely cultivated or introduced.

 Ecology

 Kudzu has been referred to as "quasi-wild" due to its long history of cultivation, selective breeding into various cultivars, and subsequent return to wild conditions.
-Some researchers suggest that humans are the main predator of kudzu in its native range, and that human use and cultivation of kudzu both contributes to its success as an invasive species and is a form of biological control for kudzu.
+Some researchers suggest that humans are the main predator of kudzu in its native range, and that human use and cultivation of kudzu both contribute to its success as an invasive species and are a form of biological control for kudzu.

 Propagation

 Kudzu spreads by vegetative reproduction via stolons (runners) that root at the nodes to form new plants and by rhizomes.
 Kudzu also spreads by seeds, which are contained in pods and mature in the autumn, although this is rare.
 One or two viable seeds are produced per cluster of pods.
 The hard-coated seeds can remain viable for several years, and can successfully germinate only when soil is persistently soggy for 5–7 days, with temperatures above 20 °C (68 °F).